EveryOneIsGross/CHANT/readme.md

 # CHANTER

-a python speech synthesizer channeling the spirit of IRCAM's CHANT system—FOF (fonction d'onde formantique) grains shaped by coarticulation, phrase dynamics, and the ancient architecture of sung speech.
+a python speech synthesizer inspired by IRCAM's CHANT system—FOF (fonction d'onde formantique) grains shaped by coarticulation and phrase dynamics.

 ## what it does